 Keep it simple.

-91. Ask her to ride with you when you’re going to run a quick errand.
+91. Ask your tween daughter to ride with you when you’re going to run a quick errand.

 92. Drop in her room when she’s relaxing, sit on her bed, and just check in.